Let's Hope The Mid-Engined Chevy Corvette Will Look That Good

 Perfect proportions!

-Chevrolet quite is busy working on one of the most anticipated models for 2019.
+Chevrolet is quitе busy working on one of the most anticipated models for 2019.
 Next year we should see a mid-engined Corvette and a number of spy photo sessions from earlier this year already gave us a good idea of its design.
 Now, all these shots are transforming into this cool 3D model bringing us even closer to the final product.

 It’s the work of YouTuber kalderleifar who “used Photogrammetry on videos of the camouflaged test car to get the proportions as close as possible.”
 Dare we say, he totally nailed it with the dimensions and we can only hope the real product will be that pretty.
 Just ignore the fact that it lacks headlights, taillights, windows, wheels, and other exterior components, and you'll see it.